Web Update Wizard - FAQ

 Q: After my program updates, does the user's system have to reboot?

 Not normally.
-If an update is required and you include the appropriate keyword lines in your script file, the Web Update Wizard will close your application and download the update, overwriting (and optionally backing up) your program's file.
+If an update is required and you include the appropriate keyword lines in your script file, the Software Update Wizard will close your application and download the update, overwriting (and optionally backing up) your program's file.
 It will then restart your program.

 However, if your update process does need to replace in-use files which closing your app does not free up, you can use the MoveFileEx and Reboot keywords to replace the in-use files.
 These keywords are fully documented in the help file.